The Business Case for Foresight.

 Their analysis revealed that organisations using foresight had a 33% higher profitability and a 200% higher market capitalisation growth when compared with the sample average.
 Organisations that failed to use foresight to prepare for what might happen next had to accept a 37% to 44% reduction in profitability compared to firms using foresight.

-Highly useful for SMEs.
+Foresight is highly useful for SMEs.

 Finnish researchers Anne-Mari Järvenpää, Iivari Kunttu, and Mikko Mäntyneva conducted a comparative case study(3) of circular economy small and medium enterprises (SMEs) in Finland to understand "how companies foresee the future, and how foresight activities affect their business development."
 They chose to research SMEs because they "typically have narrower capabilities for future forecasting and strategic planning than larger companies."